Heating and Cooling Units for Apartments and Condos

 - Quiet operation: This is one reason PTACs are found in so many hotel rooms — they’re designed to be quieter than most other systems and won’t disturb your sleep.
 They may also be an attractive option for your office, as they are unlikely to distract you from your work or drown out a phone conversation.

-- Affordable price: PTACs are quite affordable.
-If you’re a landlord who owns lots of multifamily housing, this is a particularly attractive option.
+- Affordable price: PTACs are pretty affordable.
+If you’re a landlord who owns lots of multifamily housing, this is a desirable option.

-- Heating and cooling: PTACs are reversible systems, making them ideal for both cooling in the summer and for heating in the winter.
+- Heating and cooling: PTACs are reversible systems, ideal for cooling in the summer and heating in the winter.

 - Energy efficiency: PTACs tend to boast higher EER (Energy Efficiency Ratios) than window units, allowing you to lower your carbon footprint and potentially save on your energy bills.

-- Ductless HVAC: Unlike central air, you won’t have to deal with the expensive and involved procedure of installing ducts.
+- Ductless HVAC: Unlike central air, you won’t have to deal with installing ducts’ expensive and involved procedure.

 - Improves indoor air quality: Like central air, PTACs also filter the air coming in from outside.